dnsimple/dnsimple-support/content/articles/changing-plans.markdown

     ![Change plan](/files/account-billing-change-plan-link.png)

 1. Explore the features for each plan.
-Click the <label>Select</label> button of the plan that better suits your needs.
+Click the <label>Select</label> button of the plan that best suits your needs.

     ![Identify](/files/change-plan-2.png)